theborakompanioni/azure-docs.de-de/articles/connectors/connectors-create-api-servicebus.md

 <properties
-pageTitle="Anleitung zum Verwenden des Azure Service Bus-Connectors in Ihren Logik-Apps | Microsoft Azure" description="Erstellen Sie Logik-Apps mit Azure App Service.
-Stellen Sie eine Verbindung mit Azure Service Bus her, um Nachrichten zu senden und zu empfangen.
-Sie können Aktionen ausführen wie Senden an eine Warteschlange, Senden an ein Thema, Empfangen aus der Warteschlange und Empfangen aus Abonnements usw." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor=""
+pageTitle="Learn to use the Azure Service Bus connector in your logic apps | Microsoft Azure" description="Create logic apps with Azure App service.
+Connect to Azure Service Bus to send and receive messages.
+You can perform actions such as send to queue, send to topic, receive from queue, and receive from subscription." services="logic-apps" documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""